Third Front (China): Winding down

 After Nixon's China trip in 1972, investment to the Third Front region gradually declined.
 Rapprochement between the United States and China decreased the fear of invasion which motivated the Third Front construction.
 In August 1972, the Planning Commission recommended that the First and Second Fronts no longer view supporting the Third Front as their "primary task," instead downgrading the Third Front assistance to an "important task."
 The Planning Commission also stated concerns about the amount of Third Front funding leading to neglect of heavy industry elsewhere, as well as insufficient investment in agriculture.
 After a Party Work Conference in May 1973 resolved to re-direct state investment efforts from the Third Front to the northeast and the coastal regions, the Third Front was no longer the country's most critical economic objective.
 Agriculture and light industry became more important priorities.

 As Reform and Opening Up began in 1978, China began to gradually wind down Third Front projects with a "shut down, cease, merge, transform, and move" strategy.
 With decrease in state needs for military-related goods, Third Front factories sought to shift to producing civilian goods.
 Their remote location made it difficult to compete in market conditions for civilian goods.

 In 1984, the State Council issued a report concluding that 48% of Third Front enterprises still had marketable products and favorable business prospects.
 In the Seventh Five-Year Plan between 1986 and 1990, Third Front plants not making a profit were allowed to shut down.
+In the late 1990s, many Third Front–era enterprises were further affected by the large-scale layoffs of state-owned enterprise workers known as xiagang (下岗), which accelerated population decline and economic stagnation in a number of inland industrial cities, particularly those heavily dependent on a single enterprise or sector.
 Some Third Front plants moved out of the mountains and caves to nearby small and medium-sized cities where the geography and transportation were less difficult.
 Plants with workshops spread across many places gathered in one place.

 As plants built during the Third Front construction were privatized over the period 1980 to 2000, many became owned by former managers and technicians.
 As one example, Shaanxi Auto Gear General Works was privatized and became Shaanxi Fast Auto Drive Company; as of 2022 it is the largest automotive transmission manufacturer and its annual revenues exceed US$10 billion.